I’m still hyped from speaking at the African Women in Technology Conference in Nairobi, Kenya.

 Bring Your Energy

-During Q&A, an attendee asked me how do I find the self- confidence and energy to present the way I do.
+During Q&A, an attendee asked me, “How do you find the energy and confidence to speak in front of a large group of people?”
 I hear this feedback a lot from people who experience my workshops and hosting gigs.
-For me, your attitude and energy is a choice–choose wisely.
+For me, your confidence and energy is a choice–choose wisely.

 Your energy is just as important as your message.
 It has the power to captivate minds, open doors, close deals, and empower a community to take action.